-Jason's systems are in use in numerous organizations, hospitals, and governments in the US, Canada, and the UK.
+Jason's systems are in use in numerous organizations, hospitals, and governments in the US, Canada, Sweden, the UK, and Australia.

 Jason lives with his wife Mandela and daughter Alice in Maryland.

-when he was diagnosed with Type 1 Diabetes in the Fall of 2012.
-Although Taylor wished to continue
+dream ended when he was diagnosed with Type 1 diabetes.

 Chris's love for aviation came early on.
 The son of a United States Navy aircraft carrier pilot turned commercial